dhutapratama/docs/broadcasting.md

 BROADCAST_DRIVER=pusher
 ```

-Finally, you are ready to install and configure [Laravel Echo](#client-side-installation), which will receive the broadcast events on the client-side.
+Finally, you are ready to install and configure [Lets Echo](#client-side-installation), which will receive the broadcast events on the client-side.

 <a name="pusher-compatible-open-source-alternatives"></a>
 #### Open Source Pusher Alternatives

-The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) and [soketi](https://docs.soketi.app/) packages provide Pusher compatible WebSocket servers for Laravel.
-These packages allow you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
+The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) and [soketi](https://docs.soketi.app/) packages provide Pusher compatible WebSocket servers for Lets.
+These packages allow you to leverage the full power of Lets broadcasting without a commercial WebSocket provider.
 For more information on installing and using these packages, please consult our documentation on [open source alternatives](#open-source-alternatives).

 <a name="ably"></a>
 ### Ably